 A test image (Figure 1) is prepared in Mathematica 12.1.1.
-All objects are to scale.
+All objects are scaled.
 This test image includes three vertical and horizontal lines with widths of 1 mm, 0.5 mm, and 0.1 mm, as well as a rectangle measuring 5 mm × 3 mm.
-First, I created evenly spaced stripes at actual size, and then I adjusted the widths of the stripes.
+Evenly spaced stripes at actual size are created, and then the widths of the stripes are adjusted.

 c = {5, 6, 7, 7.5, 8.5, 8.6} mm;